 Use at HUGO BOSS

-What’s more, cotton workers are a potentially at-risk social group whose rights must be protected.
+Cotton workers are also a potentially vulnerable social group whose rights must be protected.

 * Summary of internal research

 The HUGO BOSS Cotton Commitment describes all the requirements of sustainable cotton cultivation.
 It considers environmental aspects such the use of land, water, and chemicals as well as socio-economic factors.
 HUGO BOSS has set targets: 100 % of purchased cotton should be sourced from sustainable production, as described in the criteria of the Cotton Guideline.

 The greatest challenge at present is the availability of sustainable cotton that meets the high quality standards of HUGO BOSS.
 Currently, 86 % of our purchased cotton already meets the target criteria.